ktrachtova/perseqpipe/docs/module_description.md

 4. (Optional: Nextflex V3) Remove the first 4 and last 4 bases from each read (`cutadapt`)
 5. Collapse cleaned reads (`fastx_collapser`, `bbmap`)

 The output of the PREPROCESSING module consists of cleaned, collapsed reads ready for alignment (suffix `.cleaned.reads.fastq.gz`).
-Each type of preprocessed read also undergoes post-processing checks with `FastQ`C, and an overall `MultiQC` HTML report is produced, summarizing the quality of all samples after each preprocessing step.
+Each type of preprocessed read also undergoes post-processing checks with `FastQC`, and an overall `MultiQC` HTML report is produced, summarizing the quality of all samples after each preprocessing step.

 Currently supported library preparation kits:
 * QIAseq miRNA Library Kit (QIAGEN)